bitcoinops/scaling-book/x.consolidation/consolidation.md

    amounts so you have as many different combinations of amounts as possible.

-## Optimum consolidation size
+## Optimizing UTXO consolidations

-To consolidate UTXOs, you need to include more data than just the UTXOs in a transaction---you also have to include an output that pays the funds back to yourself plus some transaction boilerplate (version number, nLockTime, etc...).
+To consolidate UTXOs, you need to include more data than just the UTXOs in a transaction---you also have to include an output that pays the funds back to yourself plus some transaction overhead (version number, nLockTime, etc...).
 The more UTXOs you consolidate in a single transaction, the better the fixed costs of the transaction are divided among UTXOs, with the cost per UTXO asymptotically approaching the